ALTaleX531/Win32Acrylic/README.md

 	return SetWindowCompositionAttribute(hwnd, &data);
 }
 ```
 The difference between HostbackdropBrush and BackdropBrush is that BackdropBrush samples the area behind the visual and directly rendered to the screen, but HostbackdropBrush samples the area behind the window to which the composition target of target visual belongs and rendered it to the redirection surface so we can see the content in a Dwm thumbnail.
+So for security reasons the HostbackdropBrush has a certain blur amount itself.